bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 This section goes through the steps to set up a BigchainDB node (running RethinkDB Server, BigchainDB Server, etc.).
 There are instructions for two cases:

-1. Stand-Alone Node (useful for local development)
+1. Stand-Alone Node (useful for local testing and development)
 2. Cluster Node

-## Check the Node Requirements
+## Get a Server

-The first step is to make sure you have a server (or equivalent) which meets [the requirements for a BigchainDB node](node-requirements.html).
+The first step is to get a server (or equivalent) which meets [the requirements for a BigchainDB node](node-requirements.html).

+## Secure Your Server

+The steps that you must take to secure your server depend on your server OS and where your server is physically located.
+There are many articles and books about how to secure a server.
+Ask a search engine.

+Here we just cover special considerations when securing a BigchainDB node.

+TODO: Special security considerations for BigchainDB nodes.

+TODO: Notes about firewall setup.
+What ports should be open, for what kinds of traffic, accepting connections from what IP addresses, etc. For example, NTP uses port 123.
+Can firewall setup be done now or does it have to happen later?

-## System Clock Sync
+## Sync Your System Clock

 If you're just setting up a stand-alone node, then you can skip this step.